robotics-upo/lightsfm/README.md

 ## Code indications

 This is header-only library that does not depend on ROS.
+All the agents positions, velocities, obstacles, etc must be provided according to the same selected coordinate frame.

 - **sfm.hpp** contains the methods for computating of all the described forces.
 - **angle.hpp and vector2d.hpp** contain different help structures and methods that are employed in the forces computation.
-- **map.hpp** contains a structure for representing the obstacles of the static map, and some virtual methods to check obstacles.
+- **map.hpp** contains an optional structure for representing the obstacles of the static map, and some virtual methods to check obstacles.
 <!--- **rosmap.hpp** is a class that implements the virtual methods of map.hpp and uses ROS to obtain the static navigation map.
 It also implement a kd-tree to perform a nearest-neighbor search on the obstacle map.-->
 <!--- **cmd_vel.hpp** make use of the forces in order to compute a velocity command to be sent to the robot.
 A aproximation based on Dynamic Window Approach is employed. -->
 <!--- **astar.hpp** is an auxiliary class that contains the implementation of a Astar path planning algorithm.-->